FBI season 2: Development

 On January 25, 2019, during the TCA press tour, FBI was renewed for a second season, which premiered on September 24, 2019.
 On May 7, 2019, following the renewal it was announced that Milena Govich joined as co-executive producer and director.

 On March 12, 2020, Universal Television has suspended the production of the last three episodes of the second season following the COVID-19 pandemic.

 Casting

-During the first season finale, it was indicated that Ward would be departing the series after the first season.
+During the first-season finale, it was indicated that Ward would be departing the series after the first season.
 On July 9, 2019, Alana de la Garza—who played Isobel Castille in a guest appearance in the first season—was promoted to the main cast for the second season; she also recurs on the spin-off series FBI: Most Wanted.

-On August 6, 2019, John Boyd was cast as Special Agent Stuart Scola, Kristin's new partner in the field, in a recurring role with the option to be promoted to regular at a later date while Ebonée Noel departed at the end of the season.
+On August 6, 2019, John Boyd was cast as Special Agent Stuart Scola, Kristen's new partner in the field, in a recurring role with the option to be promoted to regular at a later date while Ebonée Noel departed at the end of the season.
 Boyd was promoted to regular on October 7, 2019.